Advanced Digital Threat Assessment Trainings

 Virtual Training

-The Texas School Safety Center, in collaboration with Safer Schools Together (SST), will be offering this one-day Advanced Digital Threat Assessment training at no cost.
+The Texas School Safety Center, in collaboration with Safer Schools Together (SST), will be offering this Advanced Digital Threat Assessment training.

 Registration Requirements

-Please Note: This training is open to Texas public ISDs, open-enrollment charter schools, junior colleges, school-based law enforcement, and state agencies that support schools.
+Please Note: This training is open to Texas public ISDs, open-enrollment charter schools, junior colleges, law enforcement, and state agencies that support schools.
 Because this is a technology-driven and advanced training, registrants must be individuals who are responsible for investigating online threats.
-Registration slots will be filled in the order received.
-Due to limited space, vendors and contractors are not permitted to register for this training.
+Vendors and contractors are not permitted to register for this training.

 In order to receive Texas Commission Law Enforcement (TCOLE) credit for this training each Texas Peace Officer and/or individual seeking TCOLE credit must do the following: